hawtio/hawtio-online/README.md

 ## Deployment

 You can run the following instructions to deploy the Hawtio Online console on your OpenShift cluster.
-You may want to read how to [Get started with the CLI](https://docs.openshift.org/latest/cli_reference/get_started_cli.html) for more information about the `oc` client tool.
+You may want to read how to [get started with the CLI](https://docs.openshift.org/latest/cli_reference/get_started_cli.html) for more information about the `oc` client tool.

 To deploy the Hawtio Online console, execute the following command: